USS San Francisco (SSN-711): History

-Collision with seamount
+Grounding with seamount

-On 8 January 2005 at 02:43 GMT, San Francisco collided with an undersea mountain about 675 km southeast of Guam while operating at flank (maximum) speed at a depth of 525 ft.
+On 8 January 2005 at 02:43 GMT, San Francisco suffered a collision with an undersea mountain about 675 km southeast of Guam while operating at flank (maximum) speed at a depth of 525 ft.

 Official US Navy reporting subsequent to the grounding cited the location as "in the vicinity of the Caroline Islands".
 The position of the impact was estimated by a newspaper account as 7.752°N 147.210°E, between Pikelot and Lamotrek Atolls.

 The collision was so serious that the vessel was almost lost; accounts detail a desperate struggle for positive buoyancy to surface after the forward ballast tanks were ruptured.
 Ninety-eight crewmen were injured, and Machinist's Mate Second Class Joseph Allen Ashley, 24, of Akron, Ohio, died from head injuries on 9 January.
 Other injuries to the crew included broken bones, spinal injury, and lacerations.

 San Francisco's forward ballast tanks and her sonar dome were severely damaged, but her pressure hull was not breached and there was no damage to her nuclear reactor.
 She surfaced and arrived in Guam on 10 January, accompanied by USCGC Galveston Island, USNS GYSGT Fred W. Stockham, and USNS Kiska, as well as MH-60S Knighthawks and P-3 Orion maritime patrol aircraft.

 The Navy stated that there was "absolutely no reason to believe that it struck another submarine or vessel."
 Later, an examination in drydock showed unmistakably that she had struck an undersea mountain.

 San Francisco's captain Commander Kevin Mooney was reassigned to a shore unit in Guam during the investigation of the collision.
 The Navy concluded that "several critical navigational and voyage planning procedures" were not being implemented aboard San Francisco, despite Mooney's otherwise remarkably good record.
 Consequently, the Navy relieved Mooney of his command and issued him a letter of reprimand.

 Six crewmen received non-judicial punishment hearings for hazarding a vessel and dereliction of duty, and they were reduced in rank and given letters of reprimand.

 Twenty other officers and men received awards for their actions in the crisis, including letters of commendation, the Navy and Marine Corps Achievement Medal, the Navy and Marine Corps Commendation Medal, and the Meritorious Service Medal.